Post last updated: March 2021

-Those looking for a Yext alternative could consider using Moz Local.
-Moz Local provides a service focused on distributing data via aggregators.
-They allow you to update or submit listing details to the big four aggregators + five directories directly.
-You can run a useful listing audit on their service to see where you do and don’t have listings and you can see where that data is complete, incomplete or even duplicated.
-You can upload a CSV of your listing data (for one or many locations) and then submit this data to their network for a charge of $99 per year.
+Moz’s ‘Plus’ plan is more complete as it includes the data aggregators, however, the $199 per year price tag is quite steep for what you’re getting.
+You can run a useful listing audit on their service to see where you do and don’t have listings, and you can see where that data is complete, incomplete, or even duplicated.
+You can upload a CSV of your listing data (for one or many locations).

-Moz connects directly to Google My Business so you can pull in your data from there and also push data updates in Google My Business.
+Moz connects directly to Google My Business and Facebook so you can push and pull your data from both sources.

 6 ‘must know’ facts about Moz Local

 - Moz Local submits to all four US aggregators

 - Provide a good audit tool to view existing listing completeness and duplicates